What’s the first thing you think of when you hear fancy desserts? Is it crème brûlée or mille-feuille?

 It’s hard to double-dip with smaller berries, and you won’t get the same effect.

-Truffles are a quick and delicious fancy dessert that you can make last minute.
+Homemade chocolate truffles are a quick and delicious fancy dessert that you can make last minute.

 I usually use a simple ganache, but adding in cream cheese will give you a delightfully creamy texture and added tangy to the otherwise rich chocolate.